 Chicken Burger Lettuce Wraps

-Why We Love It: When I left for college, and first had my own kitchen, chicken burgers were one of the first things I attempted to cook and let me tell you, this recipe would have made things a whole lot easier!
+Why We Love It: When I left for college and had my own kitchen, chicken burgers were one of the first things I attempted to cook.
+Well, let me tell you, this recipe would have made things a whole lot easier!
 Simplified yet delicious, these burgers are perfect for either lunch or dinner.
 I love to top my burger with homemade dill pickles, avocado, and cilantro and eat it in a bowl or wrapped in butter lettuce.

 Hero Ingredient: The deeply complex, earthy, and sweet flavors of curry powder will inspire you to make burger night every night (if these are on the menu).

 Why We Love It: Let’s face it, winter days leave us all in need of a little sunshine, and this colorful salad is guaranteed to add some brightness to your day.
-This salad is ideal for days when you can’t make it to the grocery store since it is packed with kitchen staples like cherry tomatoes, carrots, and leafy herbs. *Pro-tip: add avocado and extra sunflower seeds if you want the salad to be more of a main dish.
+This salad is ideal for days when you can’t make it to the grocery store since it’s packed with kitchen staples like cherry tomatoes, carrots, and leafy herbs.
+Pro tip: Add avocado and extra sunflower seeds if you want the salad to be more of a main dish.

 Hero Ingredient: I’m of the opinion that nearly all good creamy salad dressings begin with a base of tahini.